s1mark/cloud/_core/monday/README.md

 - Simple region (`europe-central2`)
 - Everthing else default

+## Use remote state file
+You will have to store your terraform state file in the created bucket

 ## Create codebase
 Store your code in the https://github.com/s1mark/cloud repository under your personal folder
 - `<personal_folder>/beadando/`